 According to figures cited in a recent article in The New England Journal of Medicine, a total of $176 billion is spent annually in the United States on direct costs for diabetes care, a figure exceeding treatment costs for many common cancers.
 As much as one-third (approximately $58 billion) of those costs are lower-extremity-related.

 Data on Medicare beneficiaries reported under the auspices of the Agency for Healthcare Research and Quality indicates that medial expenditures are thought to be 2.3 times higher in people with diabetes than those without the disease.
 Many of these costs are likely to be related to the complications associated with diabetes like diabetic foot ulcers (DFUs) and lower extremity amputations (LEAs).
 The report also states that among the Medicare Fee-For-Service (FFS) population with a DFU the average number of office visits per year is around 14 and they are hospitalized on average 1.5 times per year.
-The average Medicare reimbursement for all their services is $33,000.
-Among the same population, those with an LEA have an average of 12 office visits per year and are hospitalized twice.
-The average Medicare reimbursement for all their services is approximately $52,000.
+The average Medicare reimbursement (2008) for all their services was $35,000.
+Among the same population, those with an LEA had an average of 12 office visits per year and were hospitalized twice.
+The average Medicare reimbursement for all their services was approximately $51,000.

 Without early detection and treatment, ulcers become infected frequently leading to full or partial amputation of the foot or lower limb.
 Of the estimated 600 million people living with diabetes worldwide, someone suffers an amputation, on average, every 30 seconds.